 On top of this, it gives the person on the receiving end an organized and neat display of your contact info - no need for them to skim through the email to find it or look up your details online.

 Even though the blueprint to end an email professionally may seem crystal clear, there are still plenty of ways to be creative with the words you use.
-The way you organize your words is a simple yet powerful way of conveying your personality.
+The way you organize your words, especially when figuring out how to finish an email, is a simple yet powerful way of conveying your personality.

 Make sure you start off with a compelling closing line for a smooth transition from the main body of your email to the conclusion.
 Offer a straightforward yet sincere remark, like "Best" or "Warm regards", and give a friendly invitation to respond, depending on your goal.